huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 #### Asset aliasing

-Sometimes when you import sketch files that were never intended for import into Fuse, you get a lot of long, ugly names for your assets, because whoever made the Sketch file didn't care to name the layers properly.
+Sometimes when you import `.sketch` files that were never intended for import into Fuse, you get a lot of long, ugly names for your assets, because whoever made the Sketch file didn't care to name the layers properly.

 You would typically get things like :